Staging at Duck & Waffle

 At 130m above London streets in the Heron Tower, Duck and Waffle is the highest restaurant in the UK and is also open 24 hours a day.
 There are over 300 staff members employed so as to keep the restaurant open at all hours, with chefs working double and triple shifts throughout the week.
 The open kitchen isn’t the biggest but the chefs there enjoy consistently large services.
-I arrived for my afternoon stage on a weekday, with between 120 and 200 having already come for breakfast.
+I arrived for my stage on a weekday, with between 120 and 200 having already come for breakfast.

-Before I started work, Dan Doherty (the executive chef) and I had a brief chat about what I would be asked to do in the kitchen, all while watching a helicopter land on a building opposite.
+Before I started work, Dan Doherty (then the executive chef) and I had a brief chat about what I would be asked to do in the kitchen, all while watching a helicopter land on a building opposite.
 Throughout the day he wanted me on the bread section, at the pass to watch and discuss plating and on the raw bar to help with cold starters.

 A commis named Ross was in charge of the bread station and he asked me to roll bread to be put in the wood fire oven.
 They make six different types, ranging from violet artichoke with parmesan to onion jam and stilton.
 My job was to roll both white and brown bread from premade dough using plenty of flour, tucking the back in and making a perfectly spherical shape with my hands.